 |Total Credits Earned||Total credit hours earned at institution as of the end of the prior semester|

-Trellis will provide a recommended schedule and sample language for your institution to communicate to students about the survey.
-This communication can improve survey response rates.
-We request that your institution send an email to students prior to the survey to inform them the survey is coming and two reminder emails during the survey implementation.
+Trellis will provide a recommended schedule and sample email language for your institution to communicate to students about the survey.
+This communication can improve survey response rates by legitimizing the third-party survey invitation students receive.
+We request that your institution send a “heads up” email to students in the week prior to the survey to inform them that it is coming, and at least one reminder email during the survey implementation.

-Marketing and incentives are a good way to get higher response rates from your students.
+Promoting the survey and providing incentives are good ways to get higher response rates from your students.
 Trellis will provide survey-wide incentives across all participating institutions.
 However, providing your own incentives and educating students about the importance of completing the survey is highly encouraged.
-Your Trellis contact will consult with you about best practices for marketing and providing incentives.
+Your Trellis contact will consult with you about best practices for promoting and providing incentives.

 Your Trellis contact is available to discuss Family Educational Rights and Privacy Act (FERPA) regulations and how institutions that have participated in prior SFWS implementations interpreted the permissibility to provide the SFWS data requests.
 For additional context on data sharing, you can also visit the resources below.

-Student-level records will be used to provide context and analysis for response data making the resulting reports more decision-focused for the institution.
+- Education records: Student-level records may be used to provide context and analysis for response data making the resulting reports more decision-focused for the institution.
 Students will be fully informed of Trellis’ data security and records retention protocol and informed of potential risks associated with sharing data with personally identifiable information.
 Proof of digital consent will be stored in a secure, password-protected folder on Trellis’ secured servers.